- Student Resources

 - Support Us

-The Columbia Entrepreneurs Organization (CEO) encourages aspiring and current student entrepreneurs to explore and launch new ventures.
-The organization brings students together with successful entrepreneurs and innovators.
-Through lectures, panel discussions, and interactive workshops the club helps members gain unique insights and connections to the world of venturing.
-The annual business plan competition and the Lang Fund competition help students start their own businesses by providing expert feedback and start-up capital.
-CEO also sponsors site visits and careers treks to observe current start-ups.
+The Columbia Entrepreneurs Organization (CEO) encourages aspiring and current student entrepreneurs to explore and launch new ventures and provides resources and introductions to students interested in working at startups.
+Through lectures, panel discussions, and interactive workshops, the club helps members gain unique insights and connections to the world of venturing.
+The annual pitch competition and newly launched hackathon help students start their own businesses by providing expert feedback and start-up capital.
+CEO also sponsors site visits and career treks to observe current start-ups.

 As one of Columbia's largest student societies, we work to inspire, educate, and launch the next generation of student entrepreneurs.
 Columbia Organization of Rising Entrepreneurs (CORE) aims to promote entrepreneurship at Columbia and help put New York City on the map as a hub for innovation and startup companies.
 CORE hosts a series of panels, discussions, seminars, and workshops to allow students from all backgrounds to learn and understand how to start their own company, the challenges they face, and what opportunities and resources are available.